rummik/blockchain-sync/readme.md

     }
   ],

-  "//": "List of domains that should never be blocked", "allowlist": [
+  "//": "List of instances that should never be blocked", "allowlist": [
     {
       "//": "The instance's domain name",